• Home

 • Unrealistic goals.
 If you keep planning to solve 50 problems and you only get to 15 of them, you may find it discouraging or even depressing.
 You may fear a loss of status if you don’t succeed at your goals.

 • Too much emphasis on work.
 All of these problems are magnified when the compulsive invests primarily in their work life at the expense of self-care, relationships, and leisure.
-There is little to balance or dilute work problems when that’s the main focus of your life.
+There is little to balance or dilute work problems when those are the main focus of your life.
 As one subject in a study said: “I don’t see people, but prospective customers.
 I don’t even know who they are.
 I don’t remember them.
 They’ve been objects for me for some time now.”

 • Loss of connection with your inner life.
 Unhealthy compulsives lose track of what’s most important to them, and in particular with their original motivations.
 Any messages from inside that would help to slow down are “heroically“ silenced.